what is asc 606

 The Accounting Standards Codification

 To understand ASC 606 within its framework, let's delve into the Accounting Standards Codification (ASC) and its significance.
-The ASC was introduced by the Financial Accounting Standards Board (FASB) in 2009 as a comprehensive effort to organize and codify the Generally Accepted Accounting Principles (GAAP) in the United States.
+In 2009, the Financial Accounting Standards Board (FASB) created the Accounting Standards Codification (ASC).
+The purpose of the ASC is to organize and clarify the Generally Accepted Accounting Principles (GAAP) in the U.S.

-The ASC is organized into topic series, spanning from 100 (general principles) to 900 (industry-specific guidance).
+The ASC is organized into a topic series of 100 (general principles) to 900 (industry-specific guidance).
 The 600 series within the ASC is especially relevant to revenue recognition.
-ASC 606, the most recent set of standards, specifically focuses on revenue recognition and replaces prior standards like ASC 605, ASC 604, and others.
+ASC 606 is the latest standard for recognizing revenue, replacing older standards such as ASC 605 and ASC 604.

-The FASB introduced the initial guidance for ASC 606 in May 2014 through regular Accounting Standards Updates (ASUs), and it became effective in the fiscal year following December 15, 2017.
+The FASB released ASC 606 guidance in May 2014, which took effect in the fiscal year after December 15, 2017.
 The ASC consolidates accounting principles to enhance the clarity, consistency, and comparability of financial reporting.
-Legacy Generally Accepted Accounting Principles (legacy GAAPs) are utilized for historical comparisons between different revenue recognition standards.
+Legacy Generally Accepted Accounting Principles (legacy GAAPs) are used for historical comparisons between revenue recognition standards.

-Within this context, ASC 606 is the latest and most up-to-date framework for revenue recognition, aligning businesses with the most current accounting standards and facilitating improved financial reporting practices.
+ASC 606 is the latest framework for recognizing revenue.
+It helps businesses comply with current accounting standards and improves their financial reporting practices.

 professional services automation